 If it’s not the battery that’s the cause of your breakdown, your provider can also give you advice on what to do next (lucky we also provide tow truck services).

-For $89 (including GST) we can give you a jump-start to get you moving again.
+We can give you a jump-start to get you moving again.
 If your poor old battery is done and dusted, we may be able to replace or repair it for an extra charge, but we’ll only proceed if you’re happy.
+Car battery costs vary depending on the car model and will be discussed at the time if required.

 And guess what?
 You only pay for the services you need (that means zero membership fees as well) where our professional roadside assistance services are available*.